Joensja/LiveScope/README.md

 ### 📊 Speed Adjustment Menu

+-Speed is depending on the motor gears.
+PWM-signal 50-250 is what is allowed to set.(will probably change)
 - Switch between **manual** and **sweep** speed by holding both buttons/pedal for 1 second
 - **rotSw1** → Increase speed by 25 (max 250)
 - **rotSw2** → Decrease speed by 25 (min 50)
 - EEPROM saves the new values automatically
-- Exit the menu by holding both buttons for 3 seconds
+- Exit the menu by holding both buttons or pedalbutton for 3 seconds

 ### 🔁 Sweep Angle Menu

 - Enter by sending a command or using button press pattern
 - **rotSw1** → Increase sweep angle (max 8 steps)
 - **rotSw2** → Decrease sweep angle (min 2 steps)
-- Exit by holding both buttons or pressing pedal for 3 seconds
+- Exit by holding both buttons or pressing pedalbutton for 3 seconds

 ### 📌 Safety and Debounce